Ibuprofen

 Never throw away medicine via household or water waste.
 Ask your local pharmacy to dispose of any unwanted or expired medication on your behalf.

-Always keep medicine out of the sight and reach from children and pets.
+Always keep medicine out of the sight and reach of children and pets.

 Never share your medication with anyone else, even if they are experiencing the same symptoms as you.